superisaac/msgr/README.md

 msgr
 ====

-MSGR is an mobile chat server and SDK for text, image and audio chats, currently iOS sdk is provided.
+MSGR is an mobile chat server/client and SDK for text, image and audio messages, currently iOS sdk is provided.